mattdibi/RSPassengerCounter/YoctoProjectConfigurationFiles/README.md

 $ bitbake -k core-image-sato
 ```

-Output files will be available in $HOME/poky/build/tmp/deploy/images/intel-corei7-64/ folder
+Output files will be available in $HOME/poky/build/tmp/deploy/images/intel-corei7-64/ folder.

 **Note**: It will output an error.
 Ignore it since the image will correctly be built.

 Build the cross-compiler installer: